The University of Tennessee Knoxville Institute for Advanced Materials & Manufacturing logo.

 Place-based innovation and partnerships for economic and community growth

-A close up of a person's hand in a blue latex glove holding a tiny filament of wire connected to a metal machine with colorful wires protruding from it.
+A hand in a blue latex glove holding a tiny filament of wire connected to a metal machine.

 Research Areas

-A close up view of a shiny plate of silver aluminum with machined ridges is probed from above by a small, thin, black sensor with a pink ball on the end.
+A close up view of a shiny plate of silver aluminum with machined ridges.

 Advanced Manufacturing